-Acceptable behavior: You use a network sharing tool to download MP3 or other audio format music files for which you have obtained permission, or film or television files for which you have obtained permission, and you password-protect those files so no one without authorization can get them from your device.
+Acceptable behavior: You use a network sharing tool to download audio format music files for which you have obtained permission, or film or television files for which you have obtained permission, and you password-protect those files so no one without authorization can get them from your device.

 Acceptable behavior: You are testing beta-release software, and know it could fix a problem a colleague is experiencing.
 You contact the manufacturer, and get permission to share the upgrade with your colleague, who already has a legally obtained copy of the current production product.

 Violation: You have legally obtained an online copy of an audio format music file, or film or television show file.
 You have a network sharing tool empowered, which permits others around the world to upload copies of that file from your storage space, and you have put no protections in place to prevent uploading.